macedojleo/BDH/README.md

 ## How to use (Automatic mode)

-In the automatic mode, bdh runs in daemon mode and monitore the FS automatically through previous specified periodic time (in seconds).
-When one or more FS reach to CRITICAL or URGENT threshold, an alarm is sent to SLACK using incoming WebHook messages app.
+In the automatic mode, bdh runs as daemon and monitore the FS automatically through previous specified periodic time (in seconds).
+When one or more FS reach to CRITICAL or URGENT threshold, an alarm will sent to SLACK using incoming WebHook messages app.

-To START bdh in automatic (daemon) mode, type in system terminal
+To START bdh as automatic (daemon) mode, type in the system terminal:

 	$ bdh -d or bdh -D (interval in seconds) #eg. bdg -d 60 -> bdh check all FS use every minute (60 seconds).

-To STOP bdh in automatic (daemon) mode, type in systen terminal:
+To STOP bdh started as automatic (daemon) mode before, type in the systen terminal:

 	$ bdh -s or bdh -S